 The only way to prevent the spread of the virus

-the windows of our towers lighting up the dark
+The windows of our towers will light up the darkness

 so that the sky looks like it is filled with stars.

-and they will know that we are not
+and they will know that they are not